-Both direct harms to businesses, as well as the mere scope for such harm, undermine the innovation potential of platforms, which is exacerbated by emerging legal fragmentation.
+Both direct harm to businesses, as well as the possibility for such harm, undermine the innovation potential of platforms.

-The proposal was underpinned by an impact Assessment that incorporates evidence and stakeholders' views collected during a two-year fact-finding exercise.
+The Regulation is accompanied by an Impact Assessment that incorporates evidence and stakeholders' views collected during a two-year fact-finding exercise.

 - Press release

 - Factsheet: Online platforms - new rules to increase transparency and fairness